Philosophy

 Condensed Essence of Empty-of-Other by Jamyang Khyentse Wangpo

-This text (click on the link for details) is an extremely precise, profound and clear explanation and presentation of the main points of the empty-of-other view and succinctly captures the central points that need to be understood.
+This e-book text (click on the link for details) is an extremely precise, profound and clear explanation and presentation of the main points of the empty-of-other view and succinctly captures the central points that need to be understood.
 From this text, it is clear that Khyentse Wangpo follows the view of the Jonang Dolpopa, opening the text with the lines:

-‘Here is a little explanation of the tradition of the Empty-of-Other Madhyamaka of the great Jonangpa Omniscient One [Dolpopa].
+“Here is a little explanation of the tradition of the Empty-of-Other Madhyamaka of the great Jonangpa Omniscient One [Dolpopa].

 Ultimate truth is indestructible, unconditioned and beyond interdependence.
 Conventional truth is phenomena that are born and decay, which gather together dependent on causes and conditions.”‘

-Magic Key for Entering Knowledge by Khenpo Gangshar (9th Thrangu Rinpoche teachings)
+“Magic Key for Entering Knowledge” on the philosophical tenets by Khenpo Gangshar (9th Thrangu Rinpoche teachings)

 MAGIC KEY FOR ENTERING KNOWLEDGE (PART III): ‘CONEQUENTIALIST MIDDLE WAY’ SCHOOL.
 The Consequentialist (Prasangika) Middle Way school and the fault of negating everything into empty-of-self (rang-tong) without asserting the ultimate ‘basis’ and qualities of Buddha Nature, the union of clear awareness-emptiness